mutai14/BRANDTONE/README.md

 # BRANDTONE

-BRANDTONE is a tool that helps rewrite marketing text to match specific brand tones while enforcing formatting rules.
+BRANDTONE is a powerful AI tool that helps rewrite marketing text to match specific brand tones while enforcing formatting rules.
+This repository is now connected to GitHub and ready for development!

 ## Features